stefan064/FrazerNashTechInfo/README.md

 Please use your own caution, judgement and precautions when using this information.
 Be sure to use a fuse at least for the battery supply, etc.

 The internal circuit board has a several trimpots that might allow for adjusting various characteristics of the controller.
-This could be
+No further work was done towards this.

 # Specifications
 - Make: Frazer-Nash